 During guaranteed-issue periods, companies must sell you one of the required Medigap policies at the best price for your age, without a waiting period or health screening.
 Guaranteed-issue periods are generally shorter than open enrollment periods and do not include as many choices.

 You can usually apply for a guaranteed-issued Medigap policy as early as 60 days before your current benefits end to avoid a gap in coverage.
 In most cases, you must also apply for one of these plans no later than 63 days after your coverage ends as a result of one of the events described below.
 When you submit your application, you are typically required to provide evidence of the date your coverage ends or ended.

-You have the right to purchase certain Medigap plans following the 7 events listed below, which apply to Medicare beneficiaries of all ages.
+You have the right to purchase certain Medigap plans following the 7 events listed below, which apply to Medicare beneficiaries of all ages, except those younger than 65 with ESRD who don’t have any of these rights.
 For most of the events, you are only guaranteed the right to buy plans A, B, C, F (including F with a high deductible), K, L, M or N.

 You have the right to purchase certain Medigap plans when your employer-sponsored retiree plan (including COBRA coverage) that is supplementing Medicare involuntarily terminates.
 This federal right does not apply if the terminating health plan provided primary benefits or if you stopped paying your premium for the retiree plan or COBRA coverage.
 California law is broader and provides more protection for its residents in this situation.